 Most would recommend, however, that you sign up for a guided snorkeling tour.
 There are several that operate out of the harbor in St. Johns and offer full days of fun centered on snorkeling.
 The best ones will take you about an hour away by boat towhich is just offshore the southwest coast and overrun with soft corals, barracudas, moray eels, and much more, as it stretches about two miles long.

 It is this destination and many more that are indicative of what it is that makes snorkeling such a popular and important pastime.
 Here, the visibility ranges up to 140 feet deep, and the waters are an ideal 80 degrees Fahrenheit on any average day, plus the current is unnoticeable.
 In a sport that already promotes a peaceful, almost meditative state, not having to worry about weather or poor water conditions makes it that much more serene.

-If you're looking forward to exploring what's down below you might want to visit Deep Bay.
+If you want to experience what's below the surface you might want to check out Deep Bay.
 The final resting place of a ship that wrecked in 1905 when it caught fire and sank, it now rests at a depth of only 35 feet, making it more than accessible to divers and snorkelers alike.
 Since its sinking, the wreck as become a popular habitat for sponges, as well as countless small fish.
 This snorkeling site is located in Five Islands, a short distance away West of central St. Johns.

-Some key information about 4 of the best locations to go snorkeling in this area are listed right below.
+Some details concerning 4 of the best locations to enjoy snorkeling in this area are listed in the following table.

 |Deep Bay||Five Islands, 2.8 mi.
 West of Central St. Johns||Antigua|